leoooorocha/Machine-Ready-TV/README.md

 3. Paste them into `home/homebrew/themes` (alongside your existing themes).

 ### Optional
-*Download this if you want to use the .profiles*
+*Do this if you want to use the .profiles*

+4. Copy the desired `.profiles` from *Profiles* folder and paste alongside the themes.
-4. Open the CSS Loader Theme Store and install the following themes:
+5. Open the CSS Loader Theme Store and install the following themes:
    - Animated PSP Waves Background → Only for **MR - PSP OLED.profile**
    - Avatar Customization Suite
    - Better Blur